grantj-re3/FlindersOJS-email/TROUBLESHOOTING_EMAIL.md

 ## Prerequisite

 This example assumes SMTP authentication is used.
-SMTP authentication requires the username and password to be Base64 encoded.
+SMTP authentication requires the username and password be Base64 encoded.
 I recommend you avoid entering such secure information into a public web site.
 Instead, you should be able to encode the username and password using the Linux command line if the base64 app is installed.
 For example, type: